intrepidmath/.github/profile/README.md

 ## 🏅 IntrepidMaths

-### Welcome to IntrepidMaths, a Mathematics Software company.
+### Welcome to IntrepidMaths, a Mathematics and Computer Science Organization.

 -----------------------